mweitzel/blockhead/readme.md

 ([photo credit gutenberg](http://www.gutenberg.org/files/37381/37381-h/37381-h.htm#Page_46))

-The interpreter makes use of native JavaScript objects, so you both interpret blockhead scripts from JavaScript, and require .js modules from .bh land.
+The interpreter makes use of native JavaScript objects, so you can both interpret blockhead scripts from JavaScript, and require .js modules from .bh scripts.

-It is lisp-_like_, so in blockhead uses ( parens ) to hold scope and nest functions.
-But it also makes use of : colons : to separate and reduce blocks into eachother.
+It is lisp-_like_, so in blockhead uses `(` parens `)` to hold scope and nest functions.
+But it also makes use of `:` colons `:` to separate and reduce blocks into eachother.

 ## installation